sal55/langs/Compilertest3.md

 ### My Compilers

-These are BB and the older MM, both for my M systems language.
+This is MM for my M systems language.
 Also BCC for C.

-(bb) means it was compiled with BB; so not quite as fast, but a smaller executable.
-I've removed the (gcc) timings where the source was transpiled to C and passed through gcc-O3.
+(mm) against my compilers means it was compiled with my mm (mm-opt in fact) which only has a modest optimiser. (gcc) means it was compiled with gcc-O3.

-This handicaps my compilers a little, as it is assumed most others will use fully optimising compilers (but see below), but I also want to show what is possible with a modest home-made compiler that doesn't rely on heavy-duty tools.
-My compilers still dominate the fast end of the table, except for Tiny C.

 ### Tiny C